kitschmaster/rubyongo/info/devlog.markdown

+#06.06.2018 09:39:39 CodingSession::END

 ii am heading out for a walk in the mountains, can't help my self not to do some quick edits...

+little steps can climb mountains. :) and off for an epic walk..

 #06.06.2018 08:30:07 CodingSession::BEGIN